 Chemical insecticides tend to have a bad reputation.
 Yet, they can kill both fleas and their larvae faster than natural solutions.

 Pyrethroid compounds are synthetically made in laboratories.
 Their effect is very similar to pyrethrins but tends to last longer.

 Although their level of toxicity is still low, they represent a higher risk than pyrethrins.
 Don’t inhale them.
 If your pet ends up tasting these powders, contact your vet immediately.

 Applying the fine particles correctly is critical to fighting fleas efficiently.
 We recommend following the guidelines below:

 - Make space: Remove all the furniture.

-- Carpet should be entirely dry: If the powder melts, its efficiency will decrease.
+- Carpet should be entirely dry: Its efficiency will decrease if the powder melts.